nagashi/generate_nth_fibonacci/README.md

         /></kbd>
 </p>
 <br>
-Per Wikipedia,&nbsp; "In mathematics, the Fibonacci numbers, commonly denoted Fn, form a sequence, called the Fibonacci sequence, such that each number is the sum of the two preceding ones, starting from 0 and 1".
+Per Wikipedia,&nbsp;"In mathematics,&nbsp;the Fibonacci numbers,&nbsp;commonly denoted Fn,&nbsp;form a sequence,&nbsp;called the Fibonacci sequence,&nbsp;such that each number is the sum of the two preceding ones, starting from 0 and 1".
 <p>

 The initial program I wrote was based on the Binet formula,&nbsp;(see below),&nbsp;which is considered an exact formula for computing the n-th term of the Fibonacci sequence.&nbsp;&nbsp;After testing the program,&nbsp;I found that the precision was off around an input of 50.&nbsp;&nbsp;The datatype used in the program was u128.&nbsp;&nbsp;I assumed the precision loss was due to two mathematical computations;&nbsp;computing the square root and division.&nbsp;&nbsp;Unsatisified with the outcome,&nbsp;I decided to do a little more research.